nadinesk/nadinesk.github.io/_posts/2017-05-20-311_sinatra_mvc_app.markdown

 ---

 # Project
-I create a [MVC Sinatra CRUD App](https://github.com/nadinesk/preschool_list), where logged-in users with an account can create a list of preschools, and view all preschools added by other users.
+I created a [MVC Sinatra CRUD App](https://github.com/nadinesk/preschool_list), where logged-in users with an account can create a list of preschools, and view all preschools added by other users.
 Preschools can only be edited and deleted by the signed-in user.

 ## Actions
 * A user can add a preschool and information about each preschool: name, address, cost, and a summary.